ggrrll/hop_suiss_ada_project/README.md

 ## Team

-NB : The project is run by a new team, obtained by merging two ADA teams
+The project is run by a new team, obtained by merging two previous ADA teams:

 - [Ondine Chanon](https://github.com/ochanon)
 - [Maxime Peschard](https://github.com/maximepeschard)